 A delicious and healthy recipe for pea and mint soup that can be made with fresh or frozen peas.
 Can be served chilled or warm.
 Suitable for vegans and vegetarians.

-Thank you to Susie from Domaine du Pignoulet for allowing me to share your chilled pea and mint soup recipe with me.
+Thank you to Susie from Domaine du Pignoulet for allowing me to share your chilled pea and mint soup recipe.

 How to make pea and mint soup